Buddy diving: Buddy lines

 A buddy line is a line or strap physically tethering two scuba divers together underwater to avoid separation in low visibility conditions.
-A buddy line is usually a short length of about two meters with a floating element between divers to reduce risk of snagging on the bottom.
+A buddy line is commonly a short length of about two meters with a floating element between divers to reduce risk of snagging on the bottom.
 A buddy line is a means of communication.
 It doesn't need to be particularly strong or secure, but should not pull off under moderate loads.
 Divers may communicate by rope signals, but more usually just use the line to attract attention before moving closer and communicating by hand signals.
 The disadvantage of a buddy line is an increased risk of snagging and entanglement.
 Divers may need to disconnect the line quickly at either end in an emergency, which is done via a quick release mechanism or by cutting the line, both of which require at least one free hand.
 A velcro strap requires no tools for release and can be released under tension.

 Other communication methods

 In more advanced diving (particularly penetration diving) divers often use additional underwater communication methods, including signalling with lights, pulls along connecting lines, or tapping on tanks.

 Ultrasonic signalling devices that attract the buddy's attention by vibration have been marketed and may have some limited utility.

-Giving the lack of an auditory communication medium, it is surprising just how easily used and effective these types of underwater communication tools can be for the buddy team when they are fully utilized.

 Buddy separation procedure

-The generally accepted procedure in the case of buddy separation in a recreational open water dive is to search for the buddy for one minute, and if not found in this time, to start the ascent, following appropriate procedures based on any decompression obligations.
+The generally accepted procedure in the case of buddy separation (or lost buddy), in a recreational open water dive is to search for the buddy for one minute, and if not found in this time, to start the ascent, following appropriate procedures based on any decompression obligations.
 This rule is taught fairly consistently by recreational diver training agencies, but it is not compulsory and variations in this procedure may be agreed upon by the divers during dive planning.
 Compliance is variable, as ascent in most cases implies termination of the dive, which may not be welcome to either party.
 Loss of buddy contact is commonly reported in diving fatalities, but in many cases it is not clear whether loss of contact was a cause or an effect of the fatal incident.
+In overhead diving, the team member separated from the guide line is considered lost, as the guide line is the means of finding the way out, and the procedure is different.

+Situational awareness

+The best time to help a buddy is before the situation degrades to an accident.
+Good awareness of the status of the buddy and their equipment can allow a problem to be fixed before it endangers anyone.
+An alert and observant diver can sometimes notice things that are indications that all is not well even before the dive.
+This works best where the buddy pair are familiar with each other and their equipment, but there are things that can alert a diver to a problem even with a complete stranger.